james-bird/blender-pushover/README.md

 Download and install add-on using .zip file which is just the zipped contents of the repository.
 Then add Pushover user name and token in settings.
 The add-on behaviour is configured in the "Render Properties" tab.

 ## N.B.
 Not extensively tested.
+Working but unfinished.
 Pull requests welcome.